 Day 2: Smoking the Prime Rib

-- At least six hours before you plan on eating the prime rib, pull it out of the fridge along with the butter.
+- Six hours before you plan on eating the prime rib, pull it out of the fridge along with the butter.
 Give it 2 hours to come to room temperature.

-- After the prime rib has rested for 1 hour and 45 minutes, set your Traeger or electric smoker (paid links) to 225 degrees F. Select Super Smoke and give it 15 minutes to preheat.
-During this time, spread half of the herbed butter over the prime rib.
-It will be a light coating.
-Place the prime rib on the grill, insert the probe into the thickest part, and set the probe temperature to 120℉.
+- After the prime rib has rested for 1 hour and 45 minutes, add pellets and set your Traeger or electric smoker to 225℉.
+Select Super Smoke and preheat for 15 minutes.
+Spread half of the herbed butter over the prime rib, then place the prime rib on the grill.
+Insert the probe or a meat thermometer into the thickest part, and set the probe temperature to 110℉.

 - Begin checking the internal temperature after 3 hours.
-When it reaches 120℉, pull it off the grill and allow it to rest for 15 minutes.
+When the roast reaches 110℉, pull it off the grill and allow it to rest for 15 minutes.
 Meanwhile, kick up the Traeger's temperature to 450°F.

-- When it's ready, remove the prime rib and wrap it in foil for 15 minutes.
-If it's going to be a while before you serve it, wrap the foil-wrapped roast in a clean towel and place it in a cooler (without ice) until you're ready to serve it.
+- When the smoked prime rib is ready, remove from the grill and wrap in foil for 15 minutes.
+If it's going to be a while before you serve it, wrap the foil-wrapped roast in a clean towel and place in a small cooler (without ice) until ready to serve.

 Notes